 Opioid use can lead to physical dependence within a short time, sometimes in as little as a month.
 When the dependent person decides to reduce or stop the use, withdrawal symptoms occur.

 - insomnia and intense cravings.

-Because of the severity of these symptoms, a large number of people continue using the drug.
-The possibility of developing dependence, tolerance, and addiction, involves genetic and environmental factors, such as ease of access to the drug, contributes to the risk and intensity of the opioid use disorder.
+Because of the severity of these symptoms, many people continue using the drug.
+The possibility of developing dependence, tolerance, and addiction, which involves genetic and environmental factors, such as ease of access to the drug, contributes to the risk and intensity of the opioid use disorder.

 When Opioid Addiction Overtakes One’s Life

 According to the American Medical Association (AMA), most of the people who use heroin started by abusing prescription opioids.
 When tolerance to the pain medication increases, the ability to function without the drug decreases, ultimately leading to a downward spiral.
 The uncontrollable need to feed the cravings and prevent withdrawals leads some people to cross lines they never thought possible.

 “Addiction is a result of circumstances and not bad decision-making.”